AI agent authorization is a rule problem

 }

-Requires access controls and audit evidence.
-Export decision logs in formats compatible with evidence collection.
+Requires access controls and review evidence.
+Export decision records in formats compatible with evidence collection.
 Policy versioning in git provides change evidence.

 HIPAA

 Requires PHI access controls and access logging.
-Every access to health data by an agent is logged with the specific policy that permitted or denied it.
+Every access to health data by an agent is recorded with the specific policy that permitted or denied it.

 GDPR

 Requires data minimization, purpose limitation, and accountability.
 Policies enforce what data an agent accesses and for what purpose.
-Audit trails provide accountability.
+Decision records provide accountability.

 Build vs buy analysis

-You will need agent authorization eventually.
+If agents act on real systems, authorization stops being optional.
 The question is whether to build it or adopt an existing solution.
-Here is the honest comparison.
+Here is the operational comparison.

 | Capability | DIY | Veto |